JamesMTucker/JamesMTucker/README.md

 ## PhD in Jewish Law

 I am a doctoral candidate in the collaborative doctoral program in [Near and Middle Eastern Civilizations][NMC] and the [Anne Tanenbaum Centre for Jewish Studies][CJS] at the University of Toronto.
-I specalise on legal interpretation and legal traditions in the Second Temple era, leading into the early Rabbinic and Christian eras.
+I specalise in legal interpretation of the Hebrew Bible and Jewish Law in the Second Temple era, leading into the early Rabbinic and Christian eras.

 ## Hobbies and Interests